somini/vim-multi_os/README.md

 This files are sourced on `VimEnter`, after all other configuration is read.
 The GUI configs are read after the general configs, just like in `vimrc` and `gvimrc`.

+There's support for an extra folder on Windows that specifies the bit-ness of the OS.

 # Examples

 If you want to keep the same configuration between Windows and Linux, just keep the `.vim` folder synchronized between hosts, renaming it `vimfiles` on Windows.